benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 This analysis demonstrates an end-to-end RNA-seq workflow from raw sequencing data to biological interpretation.

-The pRCC samples show coordinated transcriptional changes involving tumour proliferation, immune-associated processes and loss of renal/metabolic expression programs.
+The pRCC samples show coordinated transcriptional changes involving tumor proliferation, immune-associated processes and loss of renal/metabolic expression programs.

 The project also demonstrates independent processing of raw RNA-seq reads through quality control, trimming, alignment and gene-level quantification rather than relying exclusively on a deposited processed dataset.